-When you play a card with an ability that is marked with the ability before any player takes any other game actions.
+When you play a card with an ability that is marked with the icon, resolve that ability before any player takes any other game actions.

 Some abilities are marked with the icon.
 This icon indicates an ability that you can use anytime this round.